Nakzz/Dissonant/README.md

 2. Run `npm install`
 3. Run `DEBUG=express-locallibrary-tutorial:* npm run devstart`

+## Instruction for Realtime developing
+- Run `DEBUG=express-locallibrary-tutorial:* npm run devstart`

+This utilizes GULP watch sequence and NPM nodemon package that automatically builds and refresh pages on edit.

  This setup will automatically save the files as you save files.

  ## Getting Help